Xunnamius/black-flag/README.md

 ### Built-In Support for Dynamic Options ✨

-[Dynamic options][3] are options whose configuration relies on the value of other arguments.
-Yargs does not support these, but Black Flag does:
+[Dynamic options][3] are options whose `builder` configuration relies on the resolved value of other options.
+Vanilla yargs does not support these, but Black Flag does:

 ```shell
 # These two lines are identical